-Some of the famous authors are Marsha Skrypuch (who organized the event) Ted Staunton, Sigmund Brouwer, Karen Bass, Alma Fullerton, Rebecca Bender, Kari-Lynn Winters, Robert Priest, Adrienne Kress, Rona Rimler Arato, Heather Camlot, Sylvia McNicoll, Rebecca Anderson Bohner, Irene Luxbacher and Nadia Hohn.
+When René was awarded the Forest of Reading Red Maple 'Honour Award' for Leaving Fletchville he qualified to join the exclusive Author's Booking Service.
+Other prize-winners are below: Ted Staunton, Sigmund Brouwer, Karen Bass, Alma Fullerton, Rebecca Bender, Kari-Lynn Winters, Robert Priest, Adrienne Kress, Rona Rimler Arato, Heather Camlot, Sylvia McNicoll, Rebecca Anderson Bohner, Irene Luxbacher Nadia Hohn and Marsha Skrypuch.

-René sometimes misses teaching.
-In the photo above he was given a wonderful book launch at Stockdale P.S., his last school.
-Kathryn Corbett (owner of Lighthouse Books in Brighton) organized it and a follow-up visit to the Forest of Trees event in Toronto where students from all over Ontario voted Leaving Fletchville second place overall.
-Here, his former students read their favourite parts from Leaving Fletchville.
+René was given a wonderful book launch at Stockdale P.S.
+Kathryn Corbett (owner of Lighthouse Books in Brighton) organized a follow-up visit to the Forest of Reading event in Toronto.
+Former students read their favourite parts from Leaving Fletchville.